There are currently four farming methods in New Zealand. From 2022 this will reduce to three when the existing cage system is phased out.

 Colony Raised Eggs: Produced by flocks of hens living in colony cages where they have greater space, perches, nest boxes and scratching areas but do not roam outside

 Free Range Eggs: Produced by hens living in flocks that are free to roam and access perches, nest boxes, scratching areas and the outdoors

 - Egg Farmers are committed to providing New Zealanders with choice, which includes – a range of price points, the way the hens are farmed, the size of eggs, brands, and retail packaging options.

-- The barn, colony and free range methods of farming eggs all meet the legislated Quality and Welfare Standards.
-No system (with the exception of cage) is better or worse for hen welfare than any other system .
+- The barn, colony and free-range methods of farming eggs all meet the legislated Quality and Welfare Standards.
+No system (except for the cage) is better or worse for hen welfare than any other system.